Chart Color Schemes

 Infrastructure

-Bagdad has emerging levels of nearby infrastructure activity, ranking in the 21stth percentile nationally
+Bagdad has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-No changes can influence a region's performance more than alterations to local infrastructure, significant projects, and planning initiatives.
-Zero projects have been identified by AreaSearch as potentially impacting the area.
-Notable projects include Jordan River Learning Federation School Farm Upgrade, Federal Government Growth Precinct Infrastructure Program - Brighton South, New Brighton High School, and New Bridgewater Bridge, with the following list detailing those most likely to be relevant.
+No infrastructure changes significantly influence an area's performance.
+AreaSearch identified zero projects impacting this region.
+Notable projects include Jordan River Learning Federation School Farm Upgrade, Federal Government Growth Precinct Infrastructure Program - Brighton South, New Brighton High School, and New Bridgewater Bridge.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.